znatri/HeartFailurePredictor-CS4641/PROPOSAL.md

 ## Methods

-We plan to use a number of supervised and unsupervised Machine Learning algorithms in order to achieve this, namely Decision Trees, Random Forest, Support Vector Machines, Linear Regression, and Naive Bayes.
+We plan to use a number of supervised and unsupervised Machine Learning algorithms in order to achieve this, namely Decision Trees, Random Forest, Support Vector Machines, Logistic Regression, and Naive Bayes.
 Python’s `scikit-learn` library offers robust implementations of these, thus giving us opportunities in exploring more of the machine learning/data science side of this problem.

 ## Results